Injectivity of Gabor phase retrieval from lattice measurements: Abstract

 \section{Abstract}

-We establish novel uniqueness results for the Gabor phase retrieval problem: If $\mathcal{G} : \lt \to L^2(\R^2)$ denotes the Gabor transform then every $f \in L^4[-c/2,c/2]$ is determined up to a global phase by the values $|\mathcal{G}f(x,\omega)|$ where $(x,\omega)$ are points on the lattice $\Z \times (2c)^{-1}\Z$.
-This for the first time shows that compactly supported functions can be uniquely reconstructed from lattice samples of their spectrogram.
-Moreover, by making use of recent developments related to sampling in shift-invariant spaces by Gr\"ochenig, Romero and St\"ockler, we prove analogous uniqueness results for functions in general shift-invariant spaces with Gaussian generator.
-Generalizations to nonuniform lattices are also presented.
-The results are based on a combination of certain Müntz-type theorems as well as uniqueness theorems in shift-invariant spaces.
+We establish novel uniqueness results for the Gabor phase retrieval problem: if $\mathcal{G} : \lt \to L^2(\R^2)$ denotes the Gabor transform then every $f \in L^4[-\tfrac{c}{2},\tfrac{c}{2}]$ is determined up to a global phase by the values $|\mathcal{G}f(x,\omega)|$ where $(x,\omega)$ are points on the lattice $b^{-1}\Z \times (2c)^{-1}\Z$ and $b>0$ is an arbitrary positive constant.
+This for the first time shows that compactly-supported, complex-valued functions can be uniquely reconstructed from lattice samples of their spectrogram.
+Moreover, by making use of recent developments related to sampling in shift-invariant spaces by Gröchenig, Romero and Stöckler, we prove analogous uniqueness results for functions in shift-invariant spaces with Gaussian generator.
+Generalizations to nonuniform sampling are also presented.
+Finally, we compare our results to the situation where the considered signals are assumed to be real-valued.

 \textbf{Keywords.} phase retrieval, spectrogram sampling, Gabor transform, shift-invariant spaces, lattice measurements

 \textbf{AMS subject classifications.} 94A12, 94A20, 42A65